TheCarsonWest/TheCarsonWest.github.io/test/content/Choosing Descriptive Variable Names.md

 **Further Considerations:**

-* [Data Types in Python](./../data-types-in-python/) - Understanding different data types helps choose appropriately descriptive names.
+* [[Data Types in Python]] - Understanding different data types helps choose appropriately descriptive names.
-* [Python Style Guide (PEP 8)](./../python-style-guide-(pep-8)/) -  Provides detailed guidance on naming conventions and other style recommendations.
+* [[Python Style Guide (PEP 8)]] -  Provides detailed guidance on naming conventions and other style recommendations.
-* [Working with Lists in Python](./../working-with-lists-in-python/) -  Shows how descriptive names can improve readability when working with lists.
+* [[Working with Lists in Python]] -  Shows how descriptive names can improve readability when working with lists.